 - Narration: Proper presentation of a story is important to capture children’s interest.
 A simple story with familiar elements is good for narration.
-Read through the story several times to familiarize yourself so that you can comfortably make eye contact with the children while narrating or reading the story.
+Read through the story several times to familiarise yourself so that you can comfortably make eye contact with the children while narrating or reading the story.
 As you narrate the story, learn to modulate your voice, depending on the character.
-If a story is complex having many important personalities, you can even dramatize it to the best of your ability.
+If a story is complex having many important personalities, you can even dramatise it to the best of your ability.

 - Allow interruptions: Allow the children the freedom to interrupt and share their thoughts, queries and excitement after each important sequence in the story.
 This will encourage creativity.
 Sometimes, children will even draw parallels between your story and something they had listened to earlier.
 It shows that they are paying attention to what you are saying.